awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 AWS Control Tower is also available in US East \(N\.
 Virginia\) Region, US East \(Ohio\) Region, US West \(Oregon\) Region, Europe \(Ireland\) Region, and Asia Pacific \(Sydney\) Region\.
 With this launch AWS Control Tower is now available in 10 AWS Regions\.

 This landing zone update includes all Regions listed and cannot be undone\.
 After updating your landing zone to version 2\.5, you must manually update all enrolled accounts for AWS Control Tower to govern in the 10 supported AWS Regions\.
-For information, see [Deploying AWS Control Tower to a new AWS Region](configuration-updates.md#deploying-to-new-region)\.
+For information, see [Configure your AWS Control Tower Regions](configuration-updates.md#deploying-to-new-region)\.

 ## Guardrail update<a name="guardrail-update"></a>